CopperRated: PG Contains: Gay Theme, Sexual References.

 I told him I was moving to Malaysia next month, and that I had a great friend from where I lived before living there now, and would be right next to him in housing.
 We talked a while, and eventually decommed after passing a few sexual innuendoes back and forth.

 I was glad he was monosexual.
 Like me.
 I didn't feel so different.
 I knew it isn't that big a deal to most, but it was still a strange feeling.
 You realize you don't fit the norm, aren't like 90% of the rest of the world.
 Sure, you're different, that's special and all, but it was still a bit of an odd feeling.
+And there are still those who think it's a mental deficiency or aberration, and treat monos like scum, even if it is so no-legal.

 I had heard of a few who refused to accept that monosexuality wasn't wrong.
 Even heard that some refused to accept that others' religious beliefs were their own business.
 There had even been a recent news story about a man who had stood on the street corner one day, proclaiming that Haftenites were evil because they refused to ban monosexuals from worshipping.
 He had been a Haftenite preacher, had snapped when his son had announced he had a boyfriend.
 He was taken away and re-educated.
 There was an interview with him in the article after his re-education.
 He had apologized for his bigotry and explained how shocked and frightened he had been after his son had made his announcement.
 He had been looking forward to grandchildren, and was disappointed, was all.

-I had looked him up, had seen where his son was now married, but not to the boyfriend he had first coupled with.
+I had looked him up, had seen where his son was now married, but not to the boyfriend he had first paired with.
 They were happy together, had an adopted daughter, and his father was preaching again.

 "How did that make you feel?"